bensteinberg/pgreport/README.md

 Usage
 -----

 You must have the SE repo in question on your machine.
-Find the hash of the commit you want to report, and run something like
+Find the hash(es) of the commit(s) you want to report, and run something like

 ```
-pgr --repo path/to/repo --commit 234abcd
+pgr path/to/repo 234abcd
 ```

 You can then copy the output, paste it into your email client, and